Pro Metabolic Muffins (30g Protein, Gluten Free)

 VARIATIONS

-These healthy blueberry protein muffins are great as-is…But the potentials are unending.
+These muffins are great as-is…But the potentials are unending.

 • Replace blueberries with milk or dark chocolate chips